UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

 a [complete metric space](metric-spaces.complete-metric-spaces.md) `A` inherits the
 [metric structure](metric-spaces.metric-space-of-cauchy-approximations-in-a-metric-space.md)
-of the cauchy sequences in the underlying metric space.
+of the cauchy sequences in the underlying metric space; this is the

-This is the
 {{#concept "metric space of cauchy approximations" Disambiguation="in a complete metric space" Agda=metric-space-of-cauchy-approximations-Complete-Metric-Space}}
 in a saturated complete metric space.
 In a complete metric space, all Cauchy approximations are [convergent](metric-spaces.convergent-cauchy-approximations-metric-spaces.md) and the corresponding map into the
 [metric space of convergent Cauchy approximations](metric-spaces.metric-space-of-convergent-cauchy-approximations-in-a-metric-space.md)